-This rating category consists of properties with operations related to tourism.
+This rating category consists of properties with operations related to tourism inclusive of unhosted Holiday Homes.
 This category recognises the impact of such properties on infrastructure and the environment within the Shire.
 This rating category recognises the more significant share of costs associated with the provision of services in addition to the services provided in the GRV Commercial category.
 Some additional costs contribute to economic development, tourism promotion, marketing activities, environmental health, public safety and law enforcement during the tourist season.
-The rate in the dollar for this category is 62.03% higher than the GRV - Residential base rate.
-This category is expected to contribute 12.88% of the total rates to be raised for 2022/23.
+The rate in the dollar for this category is 62% higher than the GRV - Residential base rate.
+This category contains 11.8% of all properties within the Shire, accounting for 8% of total property value, and is expected to contribute 12.83% of the total rates to be raised for 2023/24.